-- On the firewall protecting the application tier, the HTTP ports, NIP port, and NAP port are open.
-The NIP (Network Identity Protocol) port is for the WebPass module running in Oracle HTTP Server in the web tier to communicate with Oracle Access Manager to perform operations such as querying user groups.
-The NAP (Network Access Protocol) port is for the WebGate module running in Oracle HTTP Server in the web tier to communicate with Oracle Access Manager to perform operations. - OAMHOST1 and OAMHOST2 have Oracle Access Manager (with the Identity Server and Access Server components) installed.
+- On the firewall protecting the application tier, the HTTP ports, OIP port, and OAP port are open.
+The OIP (Oracle Identity Protocol) port is for the WebPass module running in Oracle HTTP Server in the web tier to communicate with Oracle Access Manager to perform operations such as querying user groups.
+The OAP (Oracle Access Protocol) port is for the WebGate module running in Oracle HTTP Server in the web tier to communicate with Oracle Access Manager to perform operations such as user authentication. - OAMHOST1 and OAMHOST2 have Oracle Access Manager (with the Identity Server and Access Server components) installed.
 Oracle Access Manager is the single sign-on component for Oracle Fusion Middleware.
 It communicates with Oracle Internet Directory in the directory tier to verify user information. - OAMADMINHOST is on an isolated subnet (for Oracle Access Manager administration), and it has Oracle HTTP Server, WebGate, WebPass, and Policy Manager installed.